Uncharted: The Enigma of Penitence

 Uncharted: The Enigma of Penitence is a launched enclosed roller coaster at PortAventura Park in Salou, Spain.
-The ride is based on the franchise Uncharted.
+The ride is based on the Uncharted franchise.

 History

 In November 2022, PortAventura World announced they had closed an agreement with Sony Pictures to build a dark ride roller coaster which was based on the film Uncharted.
 The ride was built by Intamin and Sally Corporation.
 The costs for the new roller coaster were 25 million euros.
 The ride opened on June 17, 2023.

 Theme

 Visitors to the roller coaster experience the discovery of explorers Nathan Drake and Sully as they search for a large Aztec treasure that was hidden 500 years ago in "Penitence Mountain".
 The story of the attraction is told to visitors in a number of waiting areas.

 Ride

 The roller coaster has a total of five launches, one of which is sideways.